 To learn more about the GDPR and how you may be affected, please feel free to read the following articles from our blog:

-Our stance on Privacy and the GDPR
+Our Stance on Privacy and the GDPR

 Here at Zenkit, we strongly support data privacy legislation because we believe that strong privacy practices are good for our customers, and thus good for us.
 We are fully committed to the protection of our users’ data.

-Our servers are located in Germany, which means that we need to meet not only the GDPR but also the European Data Protections Directives, as well as the German Federal Data Protection Act.
+Our servers are located in Germany, which means that we need to meet not only the GDPR but also the European Data Protection Directives, as well as the German Federal Data Protection Act.
 This has set us up in good stead to meet GDPR compliance.

 We will do our best to support your GDPR compliance efforts by providing information about the data that Zenkit collects, transmits, and stores for your account.
 That being said, we are unable to offer legal advice pertaining to how you or your organization achieve compliance.

-We understand that our customers have GDPR requirements that are directly affected by their use of Zenkit and to that effect we are working hard with everyone on our team to ensure that, to the extent Zenkit directly collects the personal data of EU residents, it is GDPR compliant.
+We understand that our customers have GDPR requirements that are directly affected by their use of Zenkit and to that effect we worked hard with everyone on our team to ensure that, to the extent Zenkit directly collects the personal data of EU residents, it is GDPR compliant.
 Here are some of the steps we’ve taken:

 - Committed to appropriate data transfer mechanisms when transferring data outside to the EU.

-- Ensured that any subprocessors or third party services to which we transfer our users’ data uphold the security and privacy measures required by the GDPR.
+- Ensured that any subprocessors or third-party services to which we transfer our users’ data uphold the security and privacy measures required by the GDPR.

 - Ensured that all of our staff are appropriately educated about the proper handling of personal data.